ddnexus/pagy/docs/extras.md

 ## Methods

 A few extras require the [pagy/extras/shared](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/shared.rb) file.
-It defines only 3 methods used internally, so you don't actually need to use them directly.
+It defines only a few methods used internally, so you don't actually need to use them directly.

 **Notice**: All the other added methods are documented in the respective extras doc.